mksm1228/group_3_mksm1228_sihaoyu1220-1/Milestone 1/Milestone-1.md

 The side-by-side boxplots shows the price per night (after log10 transformation) distribution in different cities.
 From the plots, we can see that there are some extremely high prices in the dataset.
-In later analysis, we need to figure out the reason for the unusual price.
+In later analysis, we need to figure out the reason for the extreme prices.
 Otherwise, we need to delete the extreme points as outliers.

 ``` r